 Without even a pause my answer to Joe was, “Yes of course it’s okay you’re here.
 The mother wound can impact anyone regardless of gender, and I’m glad you’re here in counseling getting the help you need and very much deserve.”

 While this was my first time speaking with Joe, it certainly wasn’t the first time I’d been asked if there was enough space in the mother wound community for people who don’t identify as women.
 This misconception that in order to have the mother wound someone needs to be a woman just could not be any further from the truth.

 Unlike us humans, the mother wound does not discriminate on the basis of gender.
 Anyone who has a mother is at risk of having the mother wound.
 This is due to the simple fact that the mother-child relationship begins (like all other parent-child relationships) with an inherent imbalance of power.

 It’s an incontestable fact in our hierarchical society that we value mothers more than children.
 For just one example, consider physical assault in the UK, Canada, and the US.
 In all three countries it is against the law to hit a mother, but perfectly legal for a mother to hit her child.
 If we valued mothers and children equally, it would be illegal to physically assault mothers AND children.

-When mothers matter more this matters for all of us
+When mothers matter more this matters for all

-There’s a strong argument to be made that two years shy of two decades is NOT a short amount of time.
+Two years shy of two decades is NOT a short amount of time.

-The quick answer to the no contact question is this: Maybe you do and maybe you don’t.
+The quick answer to the no-contact question is this: Maybe you do and maybe you don’t.
 That’s super unsatisfying.
 I totally get it.
 But hear me out.

 No such thing as a one-size-fits-all solution